primaryobjects/monster-collector/readme.md

 The table of monsters utilizes the `contenteditable` HTML attribute to inline editing of monster details.
 An ajax [call](Monster%20Collector/wwwroot/js/site.js) triggers the save to an API method on the backend.

+Includes an audit log of all changes to records in the database.

 ![Monster Collector screenshot](screenshot.png)

 ## Quick Start